StupidRepo/MCScanner/README.md

 All notable changes to this project will be documented in [`CHANGELOG.md`][changes].

 > **Warning**<br>
-> This program was made for educational purposes only, and is not meant to be used in malicious ways.
+> This program was made for **educational purposes only**, and is **not meant to be used in malicious ways**.
-> Do not DDOS the IPs or do *anything* malicious with the IPs.
-The only thing this program is supposed to be used for is finding random Minecraft servers and joining them!
+> **Do not DDOS the IPs** or do *anything* malicious with the IPs.
+> The only thing this program is supposed to be used for is finding random Minecraft servers and joining them, to have fun!

 Oh, and **don't use this program for griefing**.
 Please.